Bench Dip

 What is Bench Dip:

-The Bench Dip is a classic bodyweight exercise that primarily targets the triceps while also engaging the chest and shoulders.
+The Bench Dip is a classic bodyweight exercise that primarily works the triceps brachii while also engaging the pectorals and anterior deltoids.
 This versatile exercise can be performed virtually anywhere using a stable surface, such as a bench, chair, or step.
-Bench Dips are an effective way to build strength and definition in the triceps, making them a popular choice for individuals looking to tone and sculpt their arms.
+It involves performing push-ups with your hands behind you, which biases the triceps.

 Key Benefits: